liang256/docker-compose-demo/README.md

 # docker-compose-demo
-Demo how to use docker compose
+A 5 minutes tutorial shows how to use docker compose

 ## Why Docker Compose